 1. Study permit

-Study permits are required for almost all international students coming to study in Canada.
-Visit Study Permit: About the process for more information, and be sure to apply for your study permit as early as possible!
+A study permit is required for almost all international students coming to study in Canada.
+Visit IRCC – Study Permit: About the process for more information, and be sure to apply for your study permit as early as possible!

-Once you have received your study permit, you must provide proof of it to BCIT by following the instructions at Study Permit Requirements.
-Failing to provide proof of your study permit by the deadline could result in you being withdrawn from your program.
+You will need to submit your study permit to BCIT in order to meet our study permit requirement (unless you are eligible to meet an alternative requirement).
+Failure to provide proof of your study permit by the deadline could result in you being withdrawn from your program.

-Depending on the type of program you will be entering at BCIT, you may be charged along with your tuition fees and and enrolled in temporary private medical insurance with Guard.me International.
+International students must have basic medical insurance throughout your studies.
+Depending on the type of program you take at BCIT, you may be charged along with your tuition fees and and enrolled in temporary private medical insurance with Guard.me International.
 Once you arrive in BC, you should apply for BC Medical Services Plan (MSP) as soon as possible.
-For more information, watch our BCIT International Orientation – Medical Insurance video.

 In the months before your program begins at BCIT, you may receive important information in your @my.bcit.ca email inbox.
-It is your responsibility to check these emails and to respond as required.
+Make sure to check these emails and to respond as required.